December is a month of various traditions. Traditions that typically have little to do with saving, budgeting, and planning for a richer year ahead.

 Rewriting and updating my professional resume is another thing I don’t particularly enjoy.
 And yet, it’s another essential step of “boring variety” in my list of steps towards a richer new year.
 As I’ve learned, having a well-written and up-to-date resume can be one of the biggest contributors to a better income.
 It doesn’t really matter if you work at a factory, restaurant, or office.
 What matters is that your professional knowledge and skills grow and you are advancing as a specialist in your industry.

 While I wrote my resume by myself before, this year I’ve decided to spend some money and have it written by a professional resume writer.
-We all have a personal and emotional connection to our resumes and can miss important factors that might lead us to a much better position.
+We all have a very personal and emotional connection to our own resumes and can miss major blind spots that could lead us to a much better position.
 You want to work with a professional resume writer who knows what they are doing.
 This means they need to understand your past professional accomplishments, recent growth, and future goals.
 They will then create a clean, easy-to-read, professional version of your resume (and cover letter).
 Having this done will significantly increase your chances of getting hired for a role you’ve been waiting for.

 After searching online, I’ve noticed a vast range of prices for a professional resume writing service.
 Unless you are at a CEO-level (and can justify spending a few thousand dollars to write your resume), I don’t recommend spending more than $150-$250 to have it done.
 Fiverr has a few good resume writers with stellar reviews who are more affordable than other writers online (click here to get 20% off if you haven’t used Fiverr before).
 Make sure to view samples of previous work from a resume writer you decide to work with.
 Yes, even $150-$250 is a lot of money for a single mother’s budget, but even if it will help you earn a few hundred dollars extra per month it is worth the initial investment.